pagkly/Zed/Investopedia3/Classical Economics.md

 ## The Rise of Classical Economics

-Classical economic theory was developed shortly after the birth of western [capitalism](https://www.investopedia.com/terms/c/capitalism.asp) and the [Industrial Revolution](https://www.investopedia.com/terms/i/industrial-revolution.asp).
+Classical economic theory was developed shortly after the birth of western [capitalism](https://www.investopedia.com/terms/c/capitalism.asp) and the [[Industrial Revolution]](https://www.investopedia.com/terms/i/industrial-revolution.asp).
 Classical economists provided the best early attempts at explaining capitalism's inner workings.
 The earliest classical economists developed theories of value, price, supply, demand, and distribution.
-Nearly all rejected government interference with market exchanges, preferring a looser market strategy known as [laissez-faire](https://www.investopedia.com/terms/l/laissezfaire.asp), or "let it be."
+Nearly all rejected government interference with market exchanges, preferring a looser market strategy known as [[laissez-faire]](https://www.investopedia.com/terms/l/laissezfaire.asp), or "let it be."

 Classical thinkers were not completely unified in their beliefs or understanding of markets although there were notable common themes in most classical literature.
 The majority favored [free trade](https://www.investopedia.com/terms/f/free-trade.asp) and competition among workers and businesses.
 Classical economists wanted to transition away from class-based social structures in favor of meritocracies.